ECON 7200 - Economic Principles (M)

 General Course Information

-Course Code ECON 7200 Course Economic Principles (M) Coordinating Unit School of Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week.
-Intensive in Summer Semester and one or two Trimesters.
-Available for Study Abroad and Exchange Y Incompatible Introductory Macroeconomics and Microeconomics.
-Not available to PGCW Economics programs.
-Course Description This is an introductory course in economics, which introduces students to the principles, concepts, data and analytical frameworks that economists use to understand the world around us.
+Course Code ECON 7200 Course Economic Principles (M) Coordinating Unit Economics Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week, more if offered intensively Available for Study Abroad and Exchange Y Incompatible Introductory Macroeconomics and Microeconomics Restrictions Not available to PGCW Economics Programs Course Description This is an introductory course in economics, which introduces students to the principles, concepts, data and analytical frameworks that economists use to understand the world around us.
 Students develop an understanding of how the economy works and how individuals, firms and governments make decisions and interact with one another in markets and other environments.
 The course also focuses on the ability of students to communicate about real-world issues and public policy debates through the lens of economics.